Trusted WordPress tutorials, when you need them most.

 For more details, you can see our complete guide to WordPress performance.

 We hope this article helped you disable embeds in WordPress.
-You may also want to see our guide on how to embed iFrame code in WordPress or see our expert pick of the best SEO (search engine optimization) plugins and tools to help you get more site traffic.
+You may also want to see our guide on how to set oEmbed max width in WordPress or see our expert pick of the best SEO (search engine optimization) plugins and tools to help you get more site traffic.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.